brunopenso/awscognitodemo-webapp/README.md

 - Sign out URL(s): http://localhost:3000/signout
 - Allowed OAuth Flows: Authorization code grant
 - Allowed OAuth Scopes: email, openid, profile
-- Create a domain name
+- Create a domain name (in the real world scenario the domain will be something like auth.yourproduct.com)

 ## Running this code